joshuabecker91/web_scraping_python/README.md

 "# web_scraping_python"

-Web Scraping with Python where we first scrape the url of the description page for every item in a category on an ecommerce site, and then scrape each url for that item's details.
-We then save the data in a csv.
+Web Scraping with Python where we first scrape the url for every item in a category on an ecommerce site.
+Then scrape each url for that item's details and save the data to a csv.

 Technologies used: Python, BeautifulSoup, requests, csv